Skip to content

 This is why Steinberger suggests that pull requests might become “prompt requests.”
 Instead of reviewing code line-by-line, you review the instructions that generated the code.
 If the tests pass and the behavior is correct, the implementation is secondary.

-For business owners, this means: your ability to clearly specify what you want is becoming more valuable than your ability to pay for developer hours.
+For anyone building products, this means: your ability to clearly specify what you want is becoming more valuable than your ability to write code — or pay someone else to write it.

-**Custom software becomes affordable.** That internal tool you've always wanted—the one that would save your team 10 hours a week but wasn't worth a $50,000 development project?
+Custom software becomes affordable.
+That internal tool you’ve always wanted — the one that would save 10 hours a week but wasn’t worth a $50,000 development project?
 It might now cost a fraction of that.
-The agentic AI market is projected to grow at 45% annually and reach $47 billion by 2030 because businesses are discovering they can automate processes that were previously too expensive to address.
+The agentic AI market is projected to grow at 45% annually and reach $47 billion by 2030 because people are discovering they can automate processes that were previously too expensive to address.

-**Speed advantages compound.** If your competitor can iterate on their software twice as fast, they can test ideas twice as fast.
+Speed advantages compound.
+If your competitor can iterate on their software twice as fast, they can test ideas twice as fast.
 Over a year, that compounds into a significant gap.
-The global financing gap for small and midsize enterprises is $5 trillion—and agentic AI is helping to close it by making sophisticated tools accessible to businesses that couldn't previously afford them.
+AI coding agents are collapsing the iteration cycle from weeks to hours for well-specified tasks.

-**Integration becomes practical.** AI agents for business are increasingly able to connect with messaging platforms, business tools, and databases.
+Integration becomes practical.
+AI agents are increasingly able to connect with messaging platforms, tools, and databases.
 OpenClaw (the project that went from 0 to 64,000 GitHub stars in days) integrates with over 50 platforms including WhatsApp, Telegram, Slack, and Discord.
 This kind of flexibility used to require expensive custom development.
+BrainRoad hosts OpenClaw as a managed platform, so you get those integrations without managing the infrastructure yourself.

 Where AI Coding Agents Fall Short